-Please solve the three problems below.
+Please solve the two problems below.

-You will find a C++ implementation of SnakeOil on the Zoo in directory /c/cs467/assignments/ps2/src/.
+You will find a C++ implementation of SnakeOil on the Zoo in directory /c/cs467/assignments/ps3/src/.
+You can compile a snakeoil executable by copying the files to your own directory and typing make snakeoil.

 You will also find a partially-written brute force key analyzer, complete with routines for reading and normalizing frequency tables.
-However, it is missing two key functions: guessKey() and divergence().
+However, it is missing two key functions: guessKey() and divergence(), so it will give compiler errors if you try to build it.